Introduction by Jim Liddane

 Very few people leave their jobs with major publishing houses and start up successfully on their own.
-One of the exceptions was John Spalding, who after twenty-odd years in the employ of various well known companies, made a success of his own Bocu Music.
-The jewel in Bocu's crown was the entire works of Abba, but John shepherded around 9,000 titles in all - amazingly, without the aid of a computer!
+One of the exceptions is John Spalding, who after twenty-odd years in the employ of various well known companies, has made a success of his own company Bocu Music.
+The jewel in Bocu's crown is the entire works of Abba, but John shepherds around 9,000 titles in all - amazingly, without the aid of a computer!

 Have you always been in the music business?

 Writing A Song •

 Yes, ever since I left the army in '55.